JSON Web Tokens (JWT) in Java

 WIKI: JSON Web Token

-Each token consists of three parts:
+Each JWT token consists of three parts:

 {